Higashi Takasaki Station: Lines

 The station is served by the Kitto Line and is located 13.5 km from the starting point of the line at Miyakonojō.

 Layout

 The station consists of a side platform serving a single track at grade.
 There is no station building, only a shelter on the platform for waiting passengers.
 The entrance to the platform is at one end of the platform where a road crosses the track at a level crossing.
 From the entrance, a ramp leads up to the platform.
 A bike shed is provided nearby.

-Adjacent stations

 History

 Japanese National Railways (JNR) opened the station on 1 December 1963 as an additional station on the existing track of the Kitto Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 17 passengers (boarding only) per day.